taylorcottrell/dap-log/README.md

 ## Rules
 - Log every day
 - All schema fields are required
-- Keep entries short and factual
+- Keep entries short and objective
 - Append only (no edits)

 ## Purpose